crystalsu2008/MayaMiscTools/README.md

 How to use:
   Put all scripts in your Maya scripts folder then start Maya.
 Type and execute "MayaMiscTools" in command line or Script Editor.

+Functions:
+  1)batchProcessingFiles()
+    bpf.py
+    This function is used to batch processing Maya scene files with a MEL script.